As a consortium of universities and colleges, AIIS welcomes applications from institutions interested in institutional membership.

-- Institutional members participate in the governance of AIIS, the elections of its officers, and the setting of its policies and priorities.
+- Institutional members participate in the election of AIIS officers, and contribute to discussions leading to the setting of its policies and priorities.

 - Faculty at AIIS member institutions are eligible to apply to a restricted short-term fellowship competition that has an annual application deadline of December 31.

 - Faculty and students at AIIS member institutions can also avail themselves of all the services that AIIS provides free of charge.